microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/statistics/README.md

 # IIR (Infinite Impulse Response) Filter - (iir\_f.c) #

-A basic lowpass filter that can be used to 'smooth out' noisy sensor data, similar to the way an RC filter works with HW.
+A basic lowpass filter that can be used to 'smooth out' noisy sensor data by slowing the response to new signals, similar to the way an RC filter works with HW.

-The IIR filter is essentially a 'moving average', where the center point of the average moves over time.
-The number of samples around the 'center' is based on the alpha value supplied in iir_f_init: a small alpha will result in a slower response from the filter (more samples are required to change the current average), whereas a larger alpha will cause the average to respond more quickly to changes in the signal.
+A small alpha will result in a slower response from the filter (more samples are required to change the current average), whereas a larger alpha will cause the average to respond more quickly to changes in the signal.

 ## How Does it Work? ##

 After declaring a placeholder iir\_f\_t object, we need to call the init function and supply an alpha value between 0 and 1.0F.
-0.01F is a good starting point, but this should be tweeked higher or lower depending on how quickly/slowly you want the average value to change):
+0.01F is a good starting point, but this should be tweeked higher or lower depending on how quickly or slowly you want the average value to change.
 ```
   iir_f_t iir;
   iir_f_init(&iir, 0.01);